namanyayg/webstiles/README.md

 Download webstiles' template and mess around!

+# How To

+1. Step 1: Download the download the template
+2. Step 2: Open up it's CSS and HTML files.
+3. Step 3: In the CSS, change the colors.
+Search for 'tomato', and replace with primary color.
+Search for 'skyblue' and replace with secondary color.
+Search for 'midnightblue' and replace with tertiary color.
+Edit the fonts in the body and headings (search for h1, h2, h3).
+Then, change the background colors in color blocks (search 'color').
+4. Step 4: You're almost done.
+In the HTML, change the adjectives, and the headings/slogans.
+Remove any elements by commenting them off (Tip: Included helpful quick commenting.
+You only need to remove the '-->' after the name, example, <!-- @Adjectives -->, remove the -->)
+5. Step 5: You're done!
+Zip it, and put it on your host and send the URL to your client, or start building the actual website!

 # Hmm… But why should I use webstiles?

 Usually, clients require more than 1 concept designs.
 Instead of creating a full mockup, you can create a few webstiles quickly, and send those over, to judge their mood and reactions.
 When you think you know exactly what the client wants, you can send over a mockup!
 BAM!